inca/cx-site/src/main/webapp/pages/orm.md

 ### Grouping & Having   {#group-by}

+A query can optionally condense into a single row all selected rows that share the same value for a subset of query [projections](#projection).
+Such queries are often refered to as *grouping queries* and the projections are usually refered to as *grouping projections*.

+Grouping queries are built using the `GROUP_BY` clause:

+    lang:scala
+    val co = Country as "co"
+    SELECT (co.*) FROM co GROUP_BY (co.*)

+As the example above shows, grouping projections are specified as arguments to the `GROUP_BY` method.

+Grouping queries are often used in conjunction with aggregate functions.
+If aggregate functions are used, they are computed across all rows making up each group, producing separate value for each group, whereas without `GROUP_BY` an aggregate produces a single value computed across all the selected rows:

+    lang:scala
+    val co = Country as "co"
+    val ci = City as "ci"
+    // how many cities correspond to each selected country?
+    SELECT (co.*, COUNT(ci.id)) FROM (co JOIN ci) GROUP_BY (co.*)

+Groups can be optionally filtered using the `HAVING` clause.
+It accepts a [predicate](#predicate):

+    lang:scala
+    SELECT (co.*, COUNT(ci.id)) FROM (co JOIN ci) GROUP_BY (co.*) HAVING (co.code LIKE "c_")

+Note that `HAVING` is different from `WHERE`: `WHERE` filters individual rows before the application of `GROUP_BY`, while `HAVING` filters group rows created by `GROUP_BY`.

 ### Limit & Offset   {#limit-offset}

+The `LIMIT` clause specifies the maximum number of rows a query will return:

+    lang:scala
+    // select 10 first countries:
+    SELECT (co.*) FROM co LIMIT 10

+The `OFFSET` clause specifies the number of rows to skip before starting to return results.
+When both are specified, the amount of rows specified in the `OFFSET` clause is skipped before starting to count the maximum amount of returned rows specified in the `LIMIT` clause:

+    lang:scala
+    // select 5 countries starting from 10th:
+    SELECT (co.*) FROM co LIMIT 5 OFFSET 10

+Note that query planners in database engines often take `LIMIT` and `OFFSET` into account when generating a query plan, so you are very likely to get different row orders for different `LIMIT`/`OFFSET` values.
+Thus, you should use explicit [ordering](#order-by) to achieve consistent and predictable results when selecting different subsets of a query result with `LIMIT`/`OFFSET`.

 ### Union, Intersect & Except   {#set-ops}

+Most database engines allow to comine the results of two queries using the *set operations*.
+Following set operations are available:

+  * `UNION` -- appends the result of one query to another, eliminating duplicate rows from its result;
+  * `UNION_ALL` -- same as `UNION`, but leaves duplicate rows in result set;
+  * `INTERSECT` -- returns all rows that are in the result of both queries, duplicate rows are eliminated;
+  * `INTERSECT_ALL` -- same as `INTERSECT`, but no duplicate rows are eliminated;
+  * `EXCEPT` -- returns all rows that are in the result of left-hand query, but not in the result of right-hand query; again, the duplicates are eliminated;
+  * `EXCEPT_ALL` -- same as `EXCEPT`, but duplicates are left in the result set.

+The syntax for using set operations is:

+    lang:scala
+    // select the names of both countries and cities in a single result set:
+    SELECT (co.name) FROM co UNION (SELECT (ci.name) FROM ci)

+Set operations can also be nested and chained:

+    lang:scala
+    q1 INTERSECT q2 EXCEPT q3
+    (q1 UNION q2) INTERSECT q3

+The queries combined using set operations should have matching [projections](#projection).
+Following will **not** compile:

+    lang:scala
+    SELECT (co.*) FROM co UNION (SELECT (ci.*) FROM ci)

 ### Native SQL Queries {#native}

+### Reusing Query Objects   {#query-reuse}

 ## Data manipulation   {#dml}